pyladies/pyladies-kit/pyladies/swag/tshirts/i-love-pyladies/printing-instructions.rst

 Colors:

 * White ink on a dark shirt.
-We used asphalt-colored shirts; you'll want to pick a different color to identify your group as a different chapter.
+We used asphalt-colored shirts; you'll want to pick a different color to identify your group from the other groups.
 Try eggplant, navy blue, black, or another color that you like.

 Files: